Hexagram 2坤Earth

 — Legge (1882)

 The practical test for line 4 is whether speaking now would change a decision that has already been made elsewhere.
 If the answer is no, the speaking is performance, and the performance costs more than the silence.
 The skill is to develop the muscle for tied-sack moments without confusing it for the muscle for tied-sack lives.
 Line 4 is a season inside a longer arc, not a personality trait.
-The actor who lives at line 4 permanently has stopped reading the hexagram and started avoiding the line that comes next.
+Someone who lives at line 4 permanently has stopped reading the hexagram and started avoiding the line that comes next.

 黃裳,元吉。